Want a healthy ministry? Promote gratitude.

 But there is another aspect of gratitude to be aware of.
 Not only is gratitude to God important for keeping an appropriate view of him, but psychologically, any gratitude contributes to your overall health and wellbeing.
 According to multiple studies, regular reflection on the things you’re grateful for leads to an overall more positive outlook on life, and increased emotional health.
 Gratitude also enables community, allows for better rest, and serves as a gateway to other positive emotions.
 One study even found that gratitude has lasting beneficial effects on the brains of those with existing mental health conditions.

-The takeaway here is simple: one of the best ways to drive success in your church, school, or organization is to encourage gratitude.
+The takeaway for leadership here is simple: one of the best ways to drive success in your church, school, or organization is to encourage gratitude.
 Here are a few ways gratitude can directly affect your workplace:

 Gratitude to others keeps us encouraged.
 When your staff are regularly encouraged by thanks from other team members, while being a source of genuine encouragement themselves, your culture will be healthy and serve as a safe, growth-fostering community for your team members.
 Paul made a regular habit of encouraging the churches he ministered to, even when they had failed or were struggling.